 Luckily, there are some really sneaky, inexpensive and genius level ways to sneak the best antioxidants for hikers into your food repertoire.

-Toss a spoonful of this mighty tasty antioxidant blend on breakfast grains and desserts.
+Toss a spoonful of this antioxidant blend on breakfast grains and desserts.

 Be sure to drink a lot of water to get the full benefit of the fiber.